SoB-lab/Song_classification/README.md

 2) conversion_to_pictures.py
 3) seperation_database.py: creates a seperated database for 10% test sample and 90% training data
 4) gen_datasets.py: Generate the datasets and run the model.
 The model is saved in 'my_model' for testing and analysis.
+5) test_model.py: Tests the model saved in 'my_model' with the test dataset.